Black/African American Equity Dashboard

 • Data Insights: Within each tab are a collection of graphs and insights, containing detailed information and elevating key insights from the relevant data.
 Refer to the titles, subtitles, and dropdown menus for population segment filters, such as by selecting a different age group, switching between racial and ethnic groups, or selecting different metrics.
 Hover over the small gray circle with a question mark to learn more about relevant definitions and options throughout the dashboard.

-• Interactivity: In addition to the dropdown options, hover over elements of the charts and graphs to see additional details and clarifications on the data at hand.
+• Interactivity: In addition to the dropdown options, hover over elements of the charts and graphs to see additional details and clarifications on the data.

-• Concepts & Data: Visit the Concepts for additional context, definitions, and links to the source data.
-For detailed source information and data download, see Definitions & Methodology or Data Reference & Download.
+• Concepts & Data: Visit the Concepts tab for additional context, definitions, and links to the source data.
+For detailed source information and data download, see Definitions and Methodology

 Definitions & Methodology